ICAPS2027/icaps2027.github.io/content/calls/special_tracks.md

 ---
 title: "Special Tracks"
-date: 2025-11-02
+date: 2026-11-02
-draft: false
+draft: true
 ---

-# ICAPS 2026 Descriptions of Special Tracks
+# ICAPS 2027 Descriptions of Special Tracks

-ICAPS-26 has an explicitly broad interpretation of planning and scheduling.
-To highlight certain areas of interest and ensure that papers in those areas are reviewed appropriately, ICAPS-26 has four special tracks.
-If your work does not fit within one of these special tracks, please submit to the default `main track’.
+ICAPS-27 has an explicitly broad interpretation of planning and scheduling.
+To highlight certain areas of interest and ensure that papers in those areas are reviewed appropriately, ICAPS-27 has special tracks.
+If your work does not fit within one of these special tracks, please submit to the default ‘main track’.
 If you are unsure whether your work should be submitted to a special track or the main track, feel free to contact the chairs of the special track.

-## Track: Human-aware Planning and Scheduling (Chairs: Reuth Mirsky and William Yeoh)
+## Track: Human-aware Planning and Scheduling

 The human-aware planning and scheduling track welcomes papers that address any challenges inherent to settings where a person needs to use, interact, collaborate or work along with planning and scheduling systems.
 The goal of this track is to foster advances in algorithms, design and modeling that enable planning and scheduling systems to interact effectively, transparently, and safely with people.
 We welcome submissions on novel algorithms, modeling techniques, challenges, and case studies of fielded systems.
 The track will also accept papers that address these challenges using Reinforcement learning or other learning mechanisms for sequential decision making.